-There are several things that you, as an instructor, can do to assure all your students have access to course materials in a format that is accessible with assistive technologies and mobile devices.
-It takes time to create an accessible version of printed textbooks that can be accessed by screen readers and text-to-speech technologies.
+DRC will work with you to convert inaccessible materials to an electronic format that is accessible with assistive technology software.
 An accessible, electronic, version of a printed textbook is acquired by either requesting an electronic copy directly from the publisher or by scanning and converting the book manually.
-With the time factor in mind consider:

-- Select and order your books early -- no later than by the UA Bookstore's Priority Date
+- Select and order your books early - no later than by the University of Arizona Bookstore's Priority date.

-- Ask the publisher if an accessible, electronic version of the text is available.
-Additionally, check with vendors about accessibility of pre-packaged/third-party software used for homework solutions, assignments, assessments, etc.
+- Additionally, check with vendors about accessibility of pre-packaged/third-party software used for homework solutions, assignments, assessments, etc.

 - Prepare your course syllabus early.
-Be sure to include dates and pages for required readings so DRC can provide course materials in time for class
+Be sure to include dates and pages for required readings so DRC can provide course materials in the time for class.

 - Create Accessible Documents and Presentations:

 - Select captioned videos, including lecture capture, pre-recorded videos, third party videos and always request captioned versions of streaming videos from the University of Arizona Library.

 Contact Annissa Corsi at (520) 626-8988, Chris Storms at (520) 621-9203 or email@example.com if you would like additional information about our document conversion process.